-Balloting for the next election of AAS Officers and Councilors will open in mid-December 2016 and close at the end of January 2017.
+Balloting for the next election of AAS Officers and At-Large Trustees will open 14 December 2017 and close at the end of January 2018.
 All AAS members eligible to vote in the election will be notified once the ballot is available.
 Every vote is important, and those elected will be empowered to decide the direction and goals of our Society.

 We are grateful to the following AAS members who have agreed to stand for election.
 Click on a name to read the candidate's statement.
 Please support the candidates' dedication, and help define the future of your Society, by voting.

-Candidates for the Nominating Committee were proposed by the membership at our annual business meeting in San Diego in June:
+Candidates for the Nominating Committee were proposed by the membership at our annual business meeting in Austin, Texas, in June 2017:

-The Nominating Committee prepares slates of candidates for Officers and Councilors and helps prepare slates of candidates to serve on the Publications Board and Astronomy Education Board, as specified in the Constitution & Bylaws.
+The Nominating Committee prepares slates of candidates for Officers and Trustees as specified in the Bylaws.

-Below is the current Nominating Committee's proposed slate of candidates for Officers and Councilors.
+Below are the current Nominating Committee's proposed slates of candidates for Officers and At-Large Trustees.

 Vice-President (term: 3 years; positions open: 1)

-The Vice-Presidents, as representatives of the Council, are responsible for the overall scientific content of the Society's major meetings.
+The Vice-Presidents, as representatives of the Board of Trustees, are responsible for the overall scientific content of the Society's major meetings.
 They select invited speakers, review proposals for special sessions, and support and advise the Executive Officer in maintaining the scientific quality of the program.
-The two senior VPs serve on the Executive Committee.

-As members of the governing board of the AAS, Councilors have the legal responsibility to manage, direct, and control the affairs and property of the Society.
-Within the limits of the Bylaws, the Council determines the policies of the Society and changes to them, and it has discretion in the disbursement of the Society's funds.
+As members of the governing board of the AAS, At-Large Trustees have the legal responsibility to manage, direct, and control the affairs and property of the Society.
+Within the limits of the Bylaws, the Board of Trustees determines the policies of the Society and changes to them, and it has discretion in the disbursement of the Society's funds.

 USNC-IAU (term: 3 years; positions open: 1)